Alexander William Mair

-Alexander William Mair (9 June 1875–13 November 1928) was a 20th century Scottish scholar who was a professor of Greek at the University of Edinburgh.
+Alexander William Mair (9 June 1875–13 November 1928) was a 20th century Scottish scholar who was the Professor of Greek at the University of Edinburgh.
 He was an authority on the works of the Greek poet Hesiod.

 Life

 Mair was born in Edinburgh on 9 June 1875, the son of Rev Alexander Mair of the United Presbyterian Church.
 The family lived at 7 Abbotsford Park in the Morningside district.
 He studied Classics at the University of Cambridge.

 In 1899/1900 his father served as the final Moderator of the General Assembly of the United Presbyterian Church.

 He was a Fellow of Gonville and Caius College, Cambridge.

 In 1908 he took up the position of professor of Greek at the University of Edinburgh, succeeding Samuel Henry Butcher.

 He died in a house fire at his home, 9 Corennie Drive, in Morningside, Edinburgh on 13 November 1928, in his study.
 He is buried in Morningside Cemetery, Edinburgh.

 After his death, his position at the university was filled by Arthur Wallace Pickard-Cambridge.